Kern Wildenthal, M.D., Ph.D.

 Community Service and Honors

-In addition to his academic activities, Dr. Wildenthal has served on the boards of the Dallas Opera, Dallas Symphony, Dallas Museum of Art, Dallas Center for the Performing Arts Foundation, Greater Dallas Chamber of Commerce, Dallas Citizens Council, and the Dallas Assembly, as well as numerous local and national foundation and corporate boards.
+In addition to his academic activities, Dr. Wildenthal has served on the boards of the Dallas Opera, Dallas Symphony, Dallas Museum of Art, Dallas Center for the Performing Arts Foundation, Greater Dallas Chamber of Commerce, Dallas Citizens Council, Dallas Assembly, and numerous local and national foundation and corporate boards.
 In 2008 he was elected to the Texas Business Hall of Fame.

 Dr. Wildenthal was awarded honorary Doctor of Science degrees by Southern Methodist University in 2006 and by Austin College in 2010.
 Upon his retirement as president of UT Southwestern, more than 300 community leaders and faculty members contributed more than $20 million to establish the Kern Wildenthal Fund to support programs at UT Southwestern.
 One endowed distinguished chair and two professorships have also been donated and named in his honor.